devchallenges-io/curriculum/2-responsive-web/challenges/group_1/2-business-blog-card.md

   - Use CSS to style the card.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Business Blog Card Challenge"
+  title: "Business Blog Card Challenge | HTML & CSS project"
-  description: "This challenge is a great way to practice basic HTML and CSS skills.
-The challenge is to create a business blog card that challenges you to use flexbox, positioning,..."
+  description: "This HTML & CSS project is a great way to practice basic HTML and CSS skills.
+The project is to create a business blog card that challenges you to use flexbox, positioning,..."
   keywords:
     - "business blog card"
     - "html css project"